 What is your story?
 What is the story that you want to tell others as you’re introducing yourself at this new job?
-This is very similar to the elevator pitch we discussed in prior episode.
 This is about making sure that you have a narrative and a story that you can tell others.

 2. L is for Learning

 Learn is about learning about your role, your organization and your organization’s charter, structure, strategy etc.

 Your main job in this ‘Learn’ phase is to listen intently.

 After you’ve done your intro, listen and absorb.

 You have to understand the role in detail and know the real expectations of this role.

 During the interviews, it may have been abundantly clear that this role comes with specific roles and responsibilities, but you have to double click into those and understand the expectations of this role.
 This is key because in the future you will have to manage those expectations 🙂